Montenegrin derby: Official games

 During the history, through official competitions, Budućnost and Sutjeska played 104 official matches.

 Head-to-head league results

 Budućnost and Sutjeska were a part of Montenegrin football competitions since its early days.
-So, the teams played in the same competition levels during the most of the time.
+So, the teams played in the same competition levels during most of the time.
 Before the World War II, football competitions in Montenegro existed as an elimination tournaments, so the very first leagues were organized since 1946.
 From that period, Budućnost and Sutjeska played in Yugoslav football system (1946-2006) and in Montenegrin First League (Prva CFL) since 2006.

 Head-to-head ranking in Yugoslav football system (1946-2006)

 Two teams often played in same competition levels during the era of SFR Yugoslavia, FR Yugoslavia and Federation of Serbia and Montenegro.
 They played together in first, second and third-tier competitions.
 Below are the final placements by both teams on every season when Budućnost and Sutjeska played in the same league.